kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/upgrading/upgrade_from_2.16_to_2.17/chart_migration/_index.en.md

 using the old `kubermatic` Helm chart using Helm 2.x. or 3.x.

 {{% notice warning %}}
+Chart installations are not supported any longer at KKP 2.17, hence KKP 2.16 chart-based installations have to be imperatively migrated.
+Please make sure that you follow our documentation to migrate to the operator.
+{{% /notice %}}

+{{% notice warning %}}
 Before performing the migration, make sure to back up all Kubermatic resources!
+Make sure that you also have recent etcd snapshots for all user clusters.
 {{% /notice %}}

-Make sure that you also have recent etcd snapshots for all user clusters.

 #### Overview